 What You Can Do About It

-If you believe this too and want to get involved, consider connecting with others interested in personal development by forming your own Whole Life Fitness group.
+If you believe this too and want to get involved, you may want to connect with others interested in personal development by forming your own Whole Life Fitness group.
 Consider setting work goals, selecting learning activities for a personal development plan, and developing work skills.